sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 webdav.grid.sara.nl is a DNS round robin that will direct you to a (more or less) random host in a pool of webdav servers.

-.. note:: To run the examples below you need to have a UI (or ``CUA``) account that is configured within dCache and authorized to the data you want to access.
+.. note:: To run the examples below you need to have a :abbr:`UI (user interface)` (or :abbr:`CUA (SURFsara's central user adminstration)`) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.

 Listing